ACMESDS/jsdb/README.md

 @class dsvar [![Forked from SourceForge](https://sourceforge.net)]
 # DSVAR

-The DSVAR NodeJS modules is a database agnosticator that provides a "normalized" JS dataset context to a (default MySQL-Cluster) database as follows:
+DSVAR is a database agnosticator that provides a "normalized" JS dataset context to a (default MySQL-Cluster) database as follows:

 	var DSVAR = require("dsvar");